iTwin/itwinjs-core/docs/presentation/Content/PropertySpecification.md

 There may be multiple property specifications that apply to a single property and there may be conflicts between different attributes.
 The `overridesPriority` attribute is here to help solve the problem - if multiple specifications attempt to override the same attribute, the override of specification with highest `overridesPriority` value is used.
-The order of overrides from specification with the same `overridesPriority` is undefined.
+The order of overrides from specification with the same `overridesPriority` is defined by the order they appear in the overrides list.

 ```ts
 [[include:Content.Customization.PropertySpecification.OverridesPriority.Ruleset]]